karpolan/react-issues-table/README.md

 # React Issues Table

-This is a "test task" for position of Front-end Web developer for well known public company on the travel market.
+This is a "test task" for position of Front-end Web developer in well known public company on the travel market.

 [On-line Demo](https://karpolan.com/demos/react-issues-table/)